The-Ronin-Project/contract-rest-patient-management-api/README.md

 ### Dependencies

-If your contract depends on _other_ contracts, you can reference them as project dependencies.
+If you need to add a dependency within this contract to _other_ contracts, you can reference them as project dependencies.
 Make entries in your build.gradle.kts file like this:

 ```kotlin
 dependencies {